wska/Katakoda-scenarios/secure-api-endpoint-using-keycloak/step8.md

 <img src="https://github.com/wska/Katakoda-scenarios/blob/main/secure-api-endpoint-using-keycloak/img/13.png?raw=true" width="500">

 You are going to need this secret to configure the flask application, so you can keep this tab open.
 You do not need to make any other changes in Keycloak.
+The client secret is generated, you can can also generate new ones from here.